genesiscommunitysuccess/docs/docs/04_web/12_forms/01_foundation-forms.md

 };
 ```

-#### 2. VerticalLayout - two columns

-This arranges our control elements in 2 columns vertically.
+This example arranges the control elements in two columns vertically.

 ```ts
 const VerticalColumnsUISchema = {